When are Two Subgroups Independent?

 We therefore notice that, two subgroups which are normal in their join are always independent and if there is a pair $(A, B)$ such that one is normal in their join and the other is not, then this pair is never independent.
 This might prompt us to think that two subgroups which are both not normal in their join would also never be independent.
 However, interestingly, this is not the case as the following examples show:

 \begin{example} \normalfont Let $A = \{ e, (1 2) \}$ and $B = \{ e, (1 3) (2 4)\}$ which are subgroups of the symmetric group, $S_4$.\\ Then $\langle A \cup B\rangle = \{ e, (1 2), (3 4) , (1 2)(3 4), (1 3)(2 4), (1 4)(2 3), (1324), (1423)\}$.
-Now,\\ $\langle Conj(A)\rangle = \{e, (12), (34), (12)(34)\}$ and\\ $\langle Conj(B)\rangle = \{ e, (1 3)(24), (12)(34), (14)(23)\}.$\\ Notice, that $A$ is $B$-separated and $B$ is $A$-separated, that is;\\ $A \ \cap \langle Conj(B)\rangle = \{e\}$ and \\ $B \ \cap \langle Conj(A)\rangle = \{e\}.$
+Now,\\ $N_A = \{e, (12), (34), (12)(34)\}$ and\\ $N_B = \{ e, (1 3)(24), (12)(34), (14)(23)\}.$\\ Notice, that $A$ is $B$-separated and $B$ is $A$-separated, that is;\\ $A \ \cap N_B = \{e\}$ and \\ $B \ \cap N_A = \{e\}.$

-This implies that (id, triv) and (triv, id) are compatible for $(A, B)$ by Theorem \ref {T2.2}.
-Since the identity and trivial endomorphisms are the only endomorphisms of $A$ and $B$ (i.e they are simple groups) then this implies that $A \indep B$.
-Also, since $A \not= \langle Conj(A)\rangle $ and $B \not = \langle Conj(B)\rangle $, then it can be seen $A$ and $B$ are independent even though they are each not normal in their join.
+This implies that $(id, triv)$ and (triv, id) are compatible for $(A, B)$ by Theorem \ref {T2.2}.
+Since the identity and trivial endomorphisms are the only endomorphisms of $A$ and $B$ then this implies that $A \indep B$.
+Also, since $A \not= N_A $ and $B \not = N_B $, then it can be seen $A$ and $B$ are independent even though they are each not normal in their join.

 \end{example}